 It’s no secret that life changes in many amazing and challenging ways when a little baby arrives on the scene.
 Parents have nine months to stock the nursery, wash the onesies, and read the parenting books before bringing home their bundle of joy.
-However, not much is said about how Junior’s arrival will impact perhaps the most important relationship in the family: the parents’ marriage.
+However, not much is said about how Junior’s arrival will impact perhaps the most important relationship in the family: the parents’ marriage after baby.

 Not knowing how your marriage might change in the first year of parenthood can lead to unnecessary stress and angst.
 Here are Daily Mom’s “He Said…She Said…” reflections on some of the biggest shifts that might happen in your marriage once you become parents, along with some tips to help you navigate this important season of life.